-To find out wheter there exists real values for $\omega$, we take resort to graphical solutions.
-We are only interested in real $\omega$, because that would give us solutions in the form of $\phi(t)=\phi e^{i\omega t}$, which denotes oscillation.
-If, on the other hand, we get imaginery solutions for $\omega$, then the solutions are of the form $\phi(t)=\phi e^{\omega t}$ or $\phi(t)=\phi e^{-i\omega t}$.
-The first one signifies an exponential growth in $\phi$ and is, therefore, unphysical.
+Eq. (\ref{omega}) is a nonlinear equation in $\omega$.
+To find out whether there exist real values for $\omega$, we solve the equation numerically.
+We are only interested in real solutions $\omega=\omega_0$, because that would give us solutions in the form of $b(t)=b e^{i\omega_0 t}$, which denotes oscillation.
+If, on the other hand, we get imaginery solutions for $\omega$, then the solutions are of the form $b(t)=b e^{\omega_0 t}$ or $b(t)=b e^{-\omega_0 t}$.
+The first one signifies an exponential growth in $b$ and therefore, does not lead to stable solutions.
 The second one marks exponential decay, and its effect should be negligible as time increases.
-So we look out for real solutions only.